Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	end

-``NekNek`` solver launches two Nek5000 sessions simultaneously and field data transfer is performed between the two sessions after each time iteration.
+``NekNek`` solver launches two Nek5000 sessions simultaneously and field data transfer is performed between the two sessions on each time iteration.
 Each session is assigned a unique id, stored in the variable ``idsess``.
 Here, ``idsess=0`` is assigned to the inlet component solve and ``idsess=1`` to bundle component.
 Boundary conditions are assigned using this variable for each component, as shown above.

-Recall the boundary IDs assigned to each component, described in the preceding section.
+Recall the boundary IDs assigned to each component during the mesh generation process, described in the preceding section.
 Character codes for different boundary conditions are stored in the ``cbc`` array.
 Their detailed description can be found in :ref:`boundary-conditions`.
-For each component, the nested loops go through all elements and their faces and populates ``cbc`` array for all fields based on mesh assigned boundary IDs.
-Note that ``int`` boundary condition must be assigned to the overlapping surfaces on the inlet and bundle components. ``int`` condition is replaced internally with Dirichlet boundary conditions subsequently by Nek5000.
-Insulated
+For each component, the nested loops go through all elements and their faces, populating ``cbc`` array for all fields based on mesh assigned boundary IDs.
+Note that ``int`` boundary condition must be assigned to the overlapping surfaces of the inlet and bundle components. ``int`` condition is replaced internally with Dirichlet boundary conditions subsequently by Nek5000.
+Flux boundary condition, ``f``, is assigned to pin walls for temperature field while insulated, ``I``, is assigned to all other walls.

 With regards to RANS initialization; ``m_id=4`` selects the :math:`k-\tau` RANS model and ``w_id=2`` selects the wall distance computing algorithm. :math:`k` and :math:`\tau` fields are stored in the 3rd and 4th index, respectively,